The Year of the Quiet Sun: Plot summary

 Moresby goes first and travels to July 4, 1999 ("It has significance, after all!" he says), only to emerge in the middle of a racial civil war in which Chicago had recently been attacked with a nuclear bomb launched from China on behalf of black guerrillas.
 Quickly getting involved in a battle between base troops and invading "ramjets", as the black guerrillas are called, Moresby dies in an attack on a ramjet mortar position.

 Saltus is the next to go, traveling to the date of his 50th birthday in 2000.
 Upon arrival, he discovers remnants of the battle, and is nearly killed by survivors hiding out on the base.
 Wounded, he is assisted back to the displacement vehicle by an unknown figure and returns to the present, taking with him a tape-recorded report that Moresby had made upon his arrival.

 Forewarned by Saltus's experience, Chaney travels further into the future.
 Not having chosen a date, and disillusioned by his experiences on the 1980 trip, he arrives at an indeterminate point in "2000-plus", by which time the power from the base's nuclear reactor has been disrupted, causing the chronometers set up for the travelers to shut down.
 Venturing outside, he finds the base to be long-neglected, apart from a cistern and a grave.
-While further investigating the grave (that of Saltus), he is approached by a young man and a woman who identify themselves as Arthur and Kathryn's children.
+While further investigating the grave (that of Saltus), he is approached by a man and a woman who identify themselves as Arthur and Kathryn's children.
 They take Chaney to Kathryn, now elderly, who reveals that civilization collapsed as an indirect result of the time travel project; with the information from the future, the president made a series of disastrous decisions that led to war with China, followed by the civil war and societal destruction.
 When Chaney asks how much of this information he reports, she informs him that he reported none of it, that with the loss of power the time displacement vehicle can no longer return to the past and that Chaney is trapped in the future.

 Although it is foreshadowed earlier in the book, only at this point is the reader explicitly told a fact that makes Chaney's predicament all the more tragic.
 He is black, the only such member of the project.
 "Everyone fears you; no one will trust you since the rebellion," Kathryn tells him.
 "I am the only one here who does not fear a black man."